Murder (song)

-"Murder" is the eighth single by British band New Order.
+"Murder" is the eighth single by English rock band New Order.
 Released on the Belgian Factory Benelux label in 1984, it is an instrumental piece that contains samples of dialogue from the films 2001: A Space Odyssey and Caligula.
 It was recorded in winter 1982 during the sessions for the band's second album Power, Corruption & Lies.

 The B-side is an instrumental version of the previous single by the group, "Thieves Like Us".

 "Murder" was only released in Belgium as a single, but was available in the UK on import and made number 92.
 As such, it is the band's only release to miss the UK Top 75.

 Sleeve

 The single's cover design by Peter Saville was based on a 'metaphysical' painting by Giorgio de Chirico.
-It forms a set with "Thieves Like Us".
+It forms a set with the cover art for "Thieves Like Us", taking place inside the previous singles building during night-time.

 Covers

 The Charlatans covered the song as an exclusive download for their 2008 single "Oh!
 Vanity".
 The Charlatans' lead singer Tim Burgess is a notable fan of the band and has cited Power, Corruption & Lies as his favourite album.

-It was also covered by K-X-P and the track included on the Power Corruption & Lies Covered CD (free with the February 2012 issue of Mojo magazine).
+It was also covered by K-X-P, whose cover was included on the Power, Corruption & Lies Covered CD (free with the February 2012 issue of Mojo magazine).